-We aim to track source code control- and data-flow information to detect various security vulnerability types.
-For instance, to detect insecure information flows or side-channel vulnerabilities (\Cref{sec:runningExample}), one needs to identify, for each program point, which functions are sources or sinks, and which variables or instances of branching are sensitive.
+We aim to track source code control and data-flow information to detect various types of security vulnerabilities.
+For instance, to detect insecure information flows or side-channel vulnerabilities (\Cref{sec:runningExample}), one needs to identify, for each program point, which functions are sources or sinks and which variables or branching instances are sensitive.
+Other vulnerabilities may involve a sequence of function calls or the verification of the properties of certain inputs.
 For each vulnerability type, such concepts can be expressed by defining primitives in a dedicated language, but the large variety of security vulnerabilities warrants a more versatile approach.

-Control- and data-flow properties that characterize security vulnerabilities cannot be simply extracted from the value of a variable in the source code.
+Control- and data-flow properties that characterize security vulnerabilities cannot be simply extracted from a variable's value in the source code.
 They are aspects of the source code that crosscut the modularity of the implementation, as they do not neatly match methods or attributes defined by the developer and can affect the whole code.
 This is compounded by the fact that developers often write code without considering security properties, as they prioritize other concerns.
 Hence, these security properties are analogous to aspects found in AOP, except that in AOP \emph{dynamic} aspects are determined during source code execution, while the security properties we investigate are determined during a static analysis of the source code; hence, we call them \emph{static aspects}.

-We identified three main requirements for our approach: \begin{enumerate}[R1:] \item Since we focus on security vulnerabilities like sensitive information leakage or data tampering, our approach shall be able to capture data- and control-flow information from the source code. \item Our approach shall allow security engineers to express security aspects in a way that is versatile enough to capture a large variety of security vulnerabilities. \item Our approach shall enable the detection and localization of security vulnerabilities in all statements of the source code. \end{enumerate}
+We identified three main requirements for our approach: \begin{enumerate}[R1:] \item Since we focus on security vulnerabilities like sensitive information leakage or data tampering, our approach shall be able to capture data- and control-flow information from the source code. \item Our approach shall allow security engineers to express security aspects in a way that is sufficiently versatile to capture a wide variety of security vulnerabilities. \item Our approach shall enable the detection and localization of security vulnerabilities in all statements of the source code. \end{enumerate}